-As the prices of mobile phones are going up due to increased luxury tax and rupee depreciation, the government has decided to allow the used mobile phones import in the country in order to provide a cheap alternative.
+As the prices of mobile phones are going up due to the increased luxury tax and rupee depreciation, the government has decided to allow the used mobile phones import in the country in order to provide a cheap alternative.

 Reportedly, a revised policy will be tabled tomorrow in the Federal Cabinet meeting with the focus to trim down the import bill as smartphones hold a major chunk of Pakistan’s imported items.